 What is nondestructive testing?

-Nondestructive testing is the general term of all technical means that use the characteristics of sound, light, magnetism and electricity to detect whether there are defects or nonuniformity in the tested object, give the information of the size, location, nature and quantity of defects, and then determine the technical state of the tested object (such as qualified or not, residual life, etc.) without damaging or affecting the service performance of the tested object.
+Nondestructive testing is a general term that refers to all technical means used to detect defects or nonuniformity in an object being tested, by utilizing the characteristics of sound, light, magnetism, and electricity.
+This process provides information on the size, location, nature, and quantity of defects, which allows for the determination of the technical state of the object being tested (such as its qualification, residual life, etc.).
+Importantly, nondestructive testing achieves this without damaging or affecting the service performance of the tested object.

 4 Nondestructive testing methods